guyirvine/RServiceBus/README.md

 #RServiceBus

-To increase my knowledge of the the thought process behind NServiceBus.

-##Who's involved
-* Three Actors
+A Ruby implementation of NServiceBus

+Where I started this project to increase my knowledge of NServiceBus, it is now proving to be a workable framework.

+##Principles
+	*Why are you doing it and what can go wrong
+	*Dont solve infrastructure problems with code
+		*Infrastructure in this case refers to anything not specific to the application domain

+##Points of view in the framework
 	* Bus
 	* Handler
 	* Client